ericbanzuzi/Thesis-DL-LC/README.md

-# BSc Thesis: Deep Learning - Lane Change Recognition & Prediction
+# Deep Learning for Lane Change Recognition & Prediction

 Using computer vision based deep learning approaches on the PREVENTION dataset (https://prevention-dataset.uah.es/) for the recognition and prediction of lane changing behaviour of surrounding vehicles in highways.